tanush-em/FluxReader.ai/readMe.md

 ---

 ### Issues to be handled
-- Rigorous state management in 'session.state'
-- Polish the UI to a bit more modern

 - Add pdf reading functionality
-- Change icons in chat dialog box
-- Limit file upload size to 10 mb
 - Align start and stop button
 - Warning to use space free names for pdf
+- Limit file upload size to 10 mb
 - Error handling for audio files

+- Polish the UI to a bit more modern
 - Change audio interface
-- Chat persistence and history
+- Change icons in chat dialog box